moonyuet/Double_Exposure_Nuke/README.md

 After cloning this repo, go to **init.py** to change your path to where you saved the clone repo.
 And execute the **init.py** script in the Nuke's script editor.

 # Installation through Environment Variable
+1. Do the same thing as you seen in Temporarily Installation.

-Edit your user variable through environment variables, add Nuke_Path to the path where you cloned/saved this repo.
+2. Edit your user variable through environment variables, add Nuke_Path to the path where you cloned/saved this repo.

 ![alt text](https://github.com/moonyuet/Double_Exposure_Nuke/blob/main/examples/env/Screenshot%202022-06-05%20132408.png)